 Physiotherapy usually starts six to 12 weeks after your injury, but this depends on whether the x-ray shows your fracture is healing or not.
-In the meantime, you should keep moving your arm, following the instructions listed on pages 7 and 8 of this leaflet.
+In the meantime, you should keep moving your arm, following the instructions listed below.

 General things you should and should not do while recovering